markcot/fundamentals-project/README.md

 #### Project Plan

 ##### Setup
-- Create and Initialise the GitHub repository
+- Create and initialise the GitHub repository
-- Create the jupter notebook
+- Create the jupyter notebook
 - Load the csv

 ##### Description
 - Undertake desk review of previous analysis of the database
-- Describe the data variables
+- Describe the dataset variables
-- Get ranges of numberic variables max, min, average, median
+- Get ranges of numeric variables max, min, average, median
-- Review % of smokers and % of males/female
+- Review % of smokers and % of males/females
 - Review days of the week
 - Display plots to further describe the variables